 Looking forward to seeing you at the pool!
-For fall term (16W), WaterWorks will be held on Sundays from 5-6 PM.
+For spring term 2016, WaterWorks will be held on Sundays from 5-6 PM.
 Please RSVP by Friday afternoon to let us know you're planning on attending: RSVP here.

 For more information, or to be added to our list-serv, please contact: firstname.lastname@example.org